ningzhibin/protein-Inference/README.md

 * peptide.txt: direct output from maxquant, used as input here
 * proteinGroups.txt: directly ouput from maxqunat, for comparison
 * proteinGroups_homebrew.txt: output by my script.

+This algrithm does not tr to come out with the shortest list.
+It only makes sure that each protein group has at least 1 razor peptide, not even 1 unique peptides.
+Therefore it is easy and works for quantification.